Expandable Factor Analysis: Estimation algorithm

+If any root-$n$ consistent estimate of $\lambda_{dj}$ is used instead of $\big|\lambda_{dj}^{(t)}\big|$ in (\ref{lla-obj}), then it acts as a warm starting point for the estimation algorithm.
+This leads to a consistent estimate of $\lambda_{dj}$ in one step of coordinate descent \citep{ZouLi08}.
+An implementation of this approach for known values of $\delta$ and $\rho$ is summarized in steps (i)--(iv) of Algorithm \ref{xfa-alg} using R \citep{R16} package glmnet \citep{Frietal10}.

-The $\Lambda$ estimate obtained using (\ref{lla-sol}) satisfies properties (a) -- (c).
-The adaptive threshold $c_{pk}^{(t)}$ in (\ref{lla-sol}) ensures that property (a) is satisfied.
-The soft-thresholding rule for estimation of $\lambda_{pk}$ ensures that property (b) is satisfied.
-Because both (\ref{lla-sig}) and (\ref{lla-obj}) have continuous first derivatives in the parameter space excluding zero, property (c) is also satisfied \citep{ZouLi08}.
-Additionally, the estimated $\Lambda$ satisfies property (d) due to the structure of the multiscale generalized double Pareto penalty.
+The estimate of $\Lambda$ obtained using (\ref{lla-sol}) satisfies properties (a)--(d) described earlier.
+The adaptive threshold $c_{dj}^{(t)}$ in (\ref{lla-sol}) ensures that property (a) is satisfied.
+The soft-thresholding rule to estimate $\lambda_{dj}$ ensures that property (b) is satisfied.
+The local linear approximation (\ref{lla-obj}) has continuous first derivatives in the parameter space excluding zero, so property (c) is also satisfied \citep{ZouLi08}.
+The $\Lambda$ estimate satisfies property (d) due to the structured penalty imposed by the prior.

-The efficiency of block coordinate descent is improved further using one-step estimation.
-If we replace $|\lambda_{pk}^{(t)}|$ in (\ref{lla-obj}) by any $\sqrt{N}$-consistent estimate of $\lambda_{pk}$ for $k=1, \ldots, K$, it leads to a consistent estimator of $\Lambda$ in a single step of coordinate descent; see \citet{Van00} for theoretical details of one-step estimation and \citet{ZouLi08} for its application in penalized regression.
-One-step estimation also improves the theoretical convergence properties.
-While any $\sqrt{N}$-consistent estimates of $\Lambda$ and $\Sigma$ could be used, we use the maximum likelihood estimates as $\sqrt{N}$-consistent estimates based on the theoretical results of \citet{BaiLi12} in high-dimensional factor analysis.

-The estimate of $\Lambda$ depends on the choice of tuning parameters $\rho$ and $\delta$.
-Current methods construct a solution surface by varying the tuning parameters on a grid and choosing the values yielding the best model selection criterion.
-Results based on such an approach are often unstable, with sensitivity to choice of grid, minor perturbations of the data and criteria used, without good justification for one criteria over others.
-We propose a Bayesian model averaging approach to reduce these problems.